geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 		- **Artifacts** that can be added to secrets or played during specific phases, or added to a lodge to be used by any actor (8)
     - **Locations** that can be added to the board and pawns can be played there to activate their benefits

-Each actor has one or more associated guilds, astral signs and special powers.
+Each actor has one or more associated trades, astral signs and special powers.
 They also have a base base influence (adds), constitution (toughs to kill) and aura (improvement of astral track).
 Lastly, there is a cost to bring them into play.